YajB/test-py-tw/README.md

 4. Create an authentication token.
 Follow the relevant instructions in the Creating an authentication token topic.

 5. Invoke the relevant Authentication API to request a token from the Spark server.
-When users log in to your app, the handshake protocol begins with a request for the authorization code, the exchange of code for token, token response, and finally, a call to your Spark API.
+When users log in to your app, the handshake protocol begins with a request for the authorization code, the exchange of code for token, the token response, and finally, a call to your Spark API.

 ## Creating an authentication token